baoliang/rui-mig/README.md

 ```
 lein rui-mig deploy
 ```
-It will be generate the file of projectName.main.clj and add this projectName.main to project.clj :main
+It will  generate the file of projectName.main.clj and add this projectName.main to project.clj :main

 And then you run
 ```
 lein  uberjar
 ```
-It will be generate a file of jar and you run
+It will  generate a file of jar and you run
 ```
  java -cp target/xxx.jar xxx.main  # To run migration by jar
 ```
-It will be  run migration by file of jar
+It will  run migration by file of jar

 ## Thanks